Let’s get straight to the point. Short-term disability insurance isn’t worth the money. It’s simply not.

 If you read any of our long-term disability insurance articles, you know we provide an estimate of premiums.
-Premiums on a long-term disability insurance can run from $0.50 per day to $3.00 – it really depends on your age at application and your occupation.
+Premiums on long-term disability insurance can run from $0.50 per day to $3.00 – it really depends on your age at application and your occupation.
 Your health matters, too.
 Nevertheless, long-term disability can be customized to your budget.
 As I have said, the cost of long-term disability insurance is a cup of coffee at your favorite coffee shop.

-Short-term disability insurance is a bit different.
+However, short-term disability insurance is a bit different.
 It is expensive.
-We have seen plans run $100 or more a month.
+We have seen plans run $300 or more a month!.
 Why is it more expensive?
 People generally make higher claims on short-term disability rather than on long-term, although the chance of a long-term disability is still between 1 and 4 and 1 and 3 workers – still high.